Paddle Sizing

 Size your Greenland Paddle to fit your unique body...

-Description of key paddle measurements
+Illustration of key Greenland measurements

-Description of key paddle measurements
+Illustration of key Greenland measurements

 Understanding Measurement Terminology